 Truth and Reconciliation Resources |

 The Canadian Government established the Truth and Reconciliation Commission in 2008.
 Its primary purpose is to document the history and impacts of the Canadian Residential School System.
 Truth and Reconciliation reveals the long and painful history behind Canada’s treatment of Indigenous peoples.
-For more information about the Truth and Reconciliation Commission of Canada, please visit the following: Truth and Reconciliation Commission of Canada Truth and Reconciliation Commission of Canada: Call to Action |
+For more information about the Truth and Reconciliation Commission of Canada, please visit the following: Truth and Reconciliation Commission of Canada Truth and Reconciliation Commission of Canada: Calls to Action |

-Residential Schools Awareness & Resources |
+Residential School Awareness & Resources |

 Learn more about residential schools in Canada through the following resources: Residential Schools in Canada: A Timeline |